wetransform/inspire-extensions/patterns/_posts/2016-06-16-adding-constraints.markdown

 <table class="alert-warning important-info">
     <tr>
         <td style="width:3em"><div class="important-info-icon"><span class="glyphicon glyphicon-exclamation-sign" style="font-size:2em"></span></div></td>
-        <td>None of the common constraint languages has support for spatial operations such as the OCL `isContainedBy` operation referenced above.
+        <td>None of the common constraint languages has support for spatial operations such as the OCL <code>isContainedBy</code> operation referenced above.
 These have to be implemented separately.</td>
     </tr>
 </table>